Documentation

 Travels – Mustang

 The region of Lo or Mustang, in Nepal, is one of the most picturesque valleys in the Himalayas.
 I was lucky to be invited to go there in 2010, and am now fully in love with the region.
-Although much as been published about the temples and art of Mustang, there is still plenty to do to understand it better.
+Although much as been published about the temples and art of Mustang, there is still plenty to do to understand it better (◊ Mustang).

 Places – Storm King

-Visiting the ◊ Storm King Art Center, located one hour north of New York City in the Hudson Valley, in autumn is a great aesthetic experience.
-The large artworks are then set against a backdrop of the famous New York state autumn colors.
-Perfect food for the camera.
+Visiting the Storm King Art Center, located one hour north of New York City in the Hudson Valley, in autumn is a great aesthetic experience.
+The large artworks are set against a backdrop of the famous New York state autumn colors.
+Perfect food for the camera (◊ Storm King).

 Photography

-I am using Gallery 3 for my picture galleries, which I have been familiar with from the past.
-This has many advantages, but I have not yet found a good way of integrating the galleries into my main site.
-Until I solved this, the gallery pages are being opened in a separate page or tab.
+I originally used Gallery3 for all picture galleries, but more recently moved all documentation to a Piwigo gallery.
+Each of these has its advantages and disadvantages, but I have not yet found a good way of integrating the galleries into my main site.
+Until I am able to resolve this, the gallery pages open in a separate page or tab.